Solar Return on Investment (ROI)

 System size and cost

-The size and cost of your solar PV system will have a big impact on your ROI.
-A larger system will generally be cheaper on a per Watt basis and may provide greater savings over time.
+The size and cost of your PV solar system will have an impact on your ROI.
+A larger system will generally be cheaper on a per Watt basis and may provide greater savings over time resulting in a higher ROI.
 However, it will also have a higher upfront cost and, once your self-consumption needs are largely met, there becomes a point where the ROI likely starts to diminish because the additional power produced is never being self-consumed, it is all being exported.
-It is, therefore, important to choose a system size that is appropriate for your energy needs and budget.
+While current export rates offered by many power companies are making exporting power and the related ROI significantly more appealing, it is still important to choose a system size that is appropriate for your energy goals and budget.

 Electricity usage and tariffs

-The amount of electricity your home or business uses, the time of day it is used and the rates you pay for that electricity, will affect your ROI.
-If you have high electricity usage, use a lot of your electricity during the day and/or have high electricity tariffs, you will likely see greater relative savings.
+The amount of electricity your home or business uses, the time of day it is used and the rates you pay for that electricity, will have the biggest effect on your ROI.
+If you have high electricity usage, use a lot of your electricity during the day and/or have high electricity tariffs, you will likely see greater relative savings from your solar PV system.
 It is important to review your electricity bills and usage patterns to estimate your potential savings, and to consider any likely changes in your energy needs or tariffs over time.
-This is something a quality solar installer can assist with.
+This is something a reputable, experienced solar installer can assist with.

 Incentives and financing